liutikas/liutikas.github.io/_posts/2022-06-02-Death-By-A-Thousand-Cuts.md

 bugs to plugins that haven't migrated yet - it is time for them to move to modern Gradle APIs.

-Next, for the work that *must* happen in configuration evaluate whether it would be enough if was done on the rootProject only.
-If that is not the case, then see if you can use a [build service](https://docs.gradle.org/current/userguide/build_services.html) to share part of the work between all the tasks.
+Next, for the work that *must* happen in the configuration, evaluate whether it would be enough if was done on the rootProject only.
+If that is not the case, then see if you can use a [build service](https://docs.gradle.org/current/userguide/build_services.html) to share parts of the work between all the tasks.
 In AndroidX we use a build service to load a TOML file that holds some build configuration which gets computed with the first call to the service and the rest of the tasks get the cached value.